It's a Feature, Not a Bug: Secure and Auditable State Rollback for Confidential Cloud Applications: Mechanisms

 \subsection{Co-Sealing History and Policy Decisions}

 With the capability to accumulate history and policy decisions in append-only structures, the next question is the semantics of verification.
 Consider what the reference monitor must verify during a rollback to a tagged snapshot.
 As it reads from untrusted storage, it must query $\mathcal{S}$ to resolve the tag to a set of object versions, check each version digest's inclusion in $\mathcal{V}$, verify that no tombstones exist for any of these versions, and finally authenticate the actual content from the untrusted content store.
-Similarly, a state update requires verifying the current head of each object, while pruning requires confirming a version's existence before appending its tombstone.
+Similarly, a state update requires verifying the current head of each object, while pruning requires confirming the pruning target's existence (snapshot tag in $\mathcal{S}$ or version in $\mathcal{V}$) before appending the corresponding tombstone.
 Each operation involves multiple inclusion proofs across different authenticated structures.
 The critical question is: how do we ensure these proofs are mutually consistent and bound to the freshest state?

 Importantly, in \tool{}, the roots of these three PADs ($H_{\mathcal{V}}$, $H_{\mathcal{S}}$, $H_{\mathcal{L}}$) are aggregated into the single authoritative root $R$ (e.g., $R = \text{Hash}(H_{\mathcal{V}} | H_{\mathcal{S}} | H_{\mathcal{L}})$) and co-sealed with the hardware monotonic counter.
 An overview is shown in Figure~\ref{fig:pad-structure}.
 This seemingly simple architectural choice has significant implications: it transforms a collection of independent authenticated structures into a unified, policy-enforcing state machine where history and policy decisions are atomically bound under a single cryptographic commitment.
 This design stands in contrast to prior state continuity frameworks, which have not addressed how to bind policy decisions---such as de-authorization or lifecycle management---to a fresh anchor.